BYU-CS260-Winter-2018/lab1/README.md

 * A footer that appears on all pages, which includes the URL to your GitHub repository on GitHub classroom.
-This should be a private repository that only you adn the TAs can access.
+This should be a private repository that only you and the TAs can access.

 * A home page that introduces the viewer to the photographer, using a large image.